 To qualify for the award, Kleen+Press had to put in place systems to reduce waste.
 The business also had to have less than 10% of materials that could be reused, recycled or composted in its refuse when it was audited by CBEC EcoSolutions.

-Far North Mayor John Carter presents Kleen+Press owner Els Bodifee with a Gold Ecostar Award for reducing waste.
+Far North Mayor John Carter presents Kleen+Press owner Els Bodifee with the first ever Gold Ecostar Award for reducing waste (2014).